fabio-miranda/fabio-miranda.github.io/courses/cs524-spring-2026/cs524-spring-2026-syllabus.md

 ### Course Description

 #### Rationale
-In the past decade, technological innovations have enabled the automatic collection of a diverse set of very large datasets, from user-generated content, such as tweets, to sensor data, such as noise decibel level or aerial surveys.
-Today, data is not only free but ubiquitous, and the ability to understand, process, extract value from, and visualize it, is going to be hugely important in the next decades.
+In the past decade, technological innovations have enabled the automatic collection of a diverse set of very large and complex datasets, from user-generated content, such as tweets, to sensor data, such as noise decibel level or aerial surveys.
 As data grows in size and complexity, however, siloed solutions become less capable of conveying all the structure and information hidden in the data.
 Visual analytics systems have been successful at enabling users to obtain insights from large data; Well-designed large-scale data visual analytics systems merge domain expertise and analytics techniques, enabling users to gain actionable insights into real-world problems by formulating and testing hypotheses, and to address domain-specific challenges.

-This course will introduce students to big data visualization and analytics, focusing on the connections between visualization, data management, machine learning, and data mining.
+This course will introduce students to big data visualization and analytics, with a focus on the systems aspect of the end-to-end pipeline, emphasizing the connections between visualization, data management, machine learning, and data mining.
 We will cover potential sources of big data, including audio, image, graph, geometry, and mobile data, both structured or unstructured.
 The course will discuss effective metaphors to visualize data that might span billions of records; data mining and machine learning techniques that can summarize the data, or extract patterns to guide users in their visual exploration; and the data management techniques that can effectively drive interactivity in the visual exploration of big data.

+*In the context of this course, big data refers to datasets that are too large, too complex, or too fast-changing for traditional tools and small tabular workflows, then requiring scalable storage, processing, and analytics (often all three) to extract value beyond simple tables.*

 #### Course Pre-requisites
 Students are expected to be proficient in programming, capable of learning new programming languages as needed for assignments and projects, and skilled in writing short technical documentation.
 While CS 424 (Visualization) is not a strict prerequisite, students should be independently comfortable with its core concepts, such as visual encoding, interaction, perception, and design principles (see [here](../) for examples of 424 syllabi).
 These visualization fundamentals will be briefly summarized in Week 1 to ensure everyone starts with a shared baseline.